LunarsDev/fates-rewrite/README.md

 ### Frontend

 - ``Sunbeam`` - Fates List Frontend
-- ``Kitescratch`` - A simple CLI for Fates List (mostly for development, but may become full cli-only replacement for sunbeam (one day?))
+- ``Kitescratch`` - Internal tooling including a simple CLI for Fates List (mostly for development, but may become a full cli-only replacement for sunbeam)  as well as some helper utilities for developing Fates List

 ## Commits